lawrennd/snippets/_dimred/includes/dimensionality-reduction-practical-tips.md

 }

 \notes{There are several reasons for this:

-1. It's fast and deterministic
+1. It's fast and deterministic (up to reflections)
 2. It provides a baseline for more complex methods
 3. It can reveal linear structure you might have missed
 4. The eigenvalue spectrum gives you information about dimensionality